I do private commissions and work for companies.

 – Send me a description of what you’d like (character(s), size, colour or pencil, level of detail) and we’ll agree on a price and time frame.

-– I finish the piece, post it to my online galleries, AND send the finished original painting to you, well protected in a sturdy cardboard envelope.
-Please let me know if you want me to send it insured.
+– I finish the piece, post it to my online galleries, AND send the finished original painting to you, well protected in a sturdy cardboard envelope, usually insured (we’ll fix a price for that, as well as any matting or framing you’d like me to do.)

 (Book) Fandom characters: Please note that, for commissions, I will stick to my own vision of characters (the ones you’ll find in my galleries).
 I may be open to small concessions, but I will not draw actors.
 And I’m very strictly canon, but you probably knew that if you’re familiar with my work.